Just Shoot Me!: Kevin Liotta

 The character of Kevin Liotta, portrayed by Brian Posehn on a recurring basis, was the mail guy at Blush and in the show's sixth season is discovered to be a cousin of film actor Ray Liotta.
 He is known for having an obsessive crush on Nina Van Horn, which often disturbed her.
 However, in one episode he develops a brief crush on Maya, about which she becomes disturbed after initially thinking when he was still interested in Nina that she should give him a chance.
 He is also found to be a very good operatic singer, which Jack discovers.

 Vicki Costa

 The character of Vicki Costa, portrayed by Rena Sofer, was hired by Jack and worked at Blush for part of the seventh and final season.
 Throughout her time on the show, she served as a creative consultant.
 She is not afraid to be honest with her coworkers and has proven to be tough when necessary.
 However, she was written out of the series midway through the last season with the character opting to resign from Blush.

 Wally Dick

-Wally (portrayed by Chris Hogan) is Maya's roommate in season 1, but was discarded when the writing staff thought it would be better to follow Blush magazine instead of Maya's life at home and at work.
+Wally, portrayed by Chris Hogan, is Maya's roommate in season 1.